 Some side effects of antidepressant medication:

-Psychotherapy can be defined as "psychological treatment through the establishment of a relationship between the therapist and patient for the purpose of relieving symptoms and correcting unhealthy patterns of behaviour."
+Psychotherapy can be defined as "psychological treatment through the establishment of a relationship between the therapist and patient to relieve symptoms and correct unhealthy patterns of behaviour."
 The key is in managing the relationship, and this requires training and experience.

-The depressed person is helped through talking with a therapist, as opposed to relying solely on medication.
+The depressed person receives therapy through talking with a therapist, as opposed to relying solely on medication to treat depression.
 A trained and experienced therapist can provide a safe platform for a depressed person to work through his issues through formal psychotherapy.
 There is a variety of psychotherapies which can be tailored to the individual's needs.

 To make an appointment to see a doctor, please call 6389 2200.

 Exercise not only improves your health but also gives you a sense of accomplishment.
 Endorphins (‘feel good’ hormones) are released during exercise and this can elevate your mood.